DLibatique/LATN102-S20/notes/2-sentence-structures.md

 ### Passive Sentences

-**Passive sentences** feature a subject and, unsurprisingly a passive verb.
+**Passive sentences** feature a subject and, unsurprisingly, a **passive** verb.
 Because the subject of a passive verb is being acted upon, passive sentences do not feature a direct object.
 Below are some examples of simple passive sentences:

 * Puella visa est. ("The girl was seen.")
-* Viri capti sunt. ("The men were captured.")
+* Virī captī sunt. ("The men were captured.")

-Sometimes, passive sentences feature a construction known as the **ablative of agent** which tells us who did the action of the main verb (since the subject is being acted upon).
-We can recognize the ablative of agent by the preposition a/ab followed by a noun in the ablative case (be sure to investigate what the ablative looks like).
-Below are the simple passive sentences with an ablative of agent:
+Sometimes, passive sentences feature a construction known as the **ablative of agent** which tells us who performed the action of the main verb (since the subject is *receiving* the action of the verb, rather than performing it).
+We can recognize the **ablative of agent** by the preposition *ā/ab* followed by a noun in the **ablative case**.
+Below are the examples from above with an ablative of agent:

 * Puella **ab matre** visa est. ("The girl was seen by her mother.")
-* Virī **a fēminīs** captī sunt. ("The men were captured by women.")
+* Virī **ā fēminīs** captī sunt. ("The men were captured by the women.")

+Head to the [noun paradigm charts](../../charts/1-nouns) and [adjective paradigm charts](../../charts/1-adjectives) to familiarize yourself with the **ablative** endings in the singular and plural of each declension and adjective grouping.

-Passive sentences can also feature an indirect object in the dative case as well.
+Passive sentences can also feature an **indirect object** in the **dative case** as well.
 For example, we might see a sentence like the following:

 * Pizza **puellae** data est. ("The pizza was given to the girl.")